ra2 studio - Fotolia

 Oracle Recovery Manager is a built-in utility for backing up and recovering databases.
 RMAN is designed to perform integrity checks that are simply not possible with the user-managed method.

-The utility works with third-party media management software, and unlike the user-managed method, RMAN enables the creation of incremental backups.
-This RMAN tutorial takes you through the steps to create full database backups, compressed backups and incremental backups.
+The utility works with third-party media management software and, unlike the user-managed method, RMAN enables users to create incremental backups.
+This Oracle RMAN tutorial takes you through the steps to create full database backups, compressed backups and incremental backups.

-RMAN is a command-line tool, so it takes some familiarization.
+RMAN is a command-line tool, so there might be a bit of a learning curve.
 Even so, many of the commands closely resemble natural language, which makes the learning process easier.

 Creating database backups